 The majority of construction disputes proceeding to arbitration are commenced by contractors.
 This is not to suggest that it is only contractors that have claims on most projects, as that is clearly not the case.
 It goes without saying that employers have interests in the projects they are commissioning, in particular, the interest in having their project delivered on time, on budget and in accordance with the contractual specifications.
-The main difference between a contractor's position and that of an employer that causes a contractor to refer its claims to arbitration is that, generally speaking, a contractor will feel financial pressure earlier than an owner in the form of non-payment of sums to which it considers it is entitled, and will turn to arbitration in order to recover such sums.
+The main difference between a contractor’s position and that of an employer that causes a contractor to refer its claims to arbitration first is that, generally speaking, a contractor will feel financial pressure earlier than an employer in the form of non-payment of sums to which it considers it is entitled, and will turn to arbitration in order to recover such sums.

 - the time for delivery of a project;

 - the quality of what is being delivered;

 Other matters in respect of which an employer might, in theory, have a claim against a contractor are then briefly addressed.

 Claims concerning the time for completion

 In almost every construction contract, even for a simple project, there will be a specified date by which the project must be completed.
 On larger and more complex projects, the work may be divided into milestones and the contractor may be required to complete each milestone by the associated ‘milestone date’ specified in the contract.
 There may also be additional milestones and milestone dates for matters, such as testing and commissioning and handover of the whole project.

 However, even if a contract specifies a completion date or one or more milestone dates, the question arises as to the nature of the remedies available to the employer if the contractor fails to complete part or all of the work by the associated milestone or completion date.
 As a matter of principle, the employer would have a claim against the contractor for damages for breach of contract.
 However, it is then necessary to consider the damage which it will have suffered as a result of the delay to the project, or part thereof, and how such delay can be quantified.